Certified Vegan Beauty: What to look for on your self care products.

 Is vegan beauty certification essential?

 There's a lot of greenwashing out there though, so choosing certified vegan cosmetics, skincare and bodycare can make shopping easier.
 It also fully confirms that brand is invested in practicing what they preach when it comes to ethics.
-However, in the absence of certification, shop with a vegan beauty store you trust has a strict vetting policy for the products they stock.
+In the absence of certification, shop with a vegan beauty store you trust has a strict vetting policy for the products they stock.
 At Blomma Beauty, we only stock brands we're confident are living up to their vegan and cruelty free credentials.
 You can read more about how we choose our brands here.

-Once a brand is list on our site we try to make it as easy and transparent for our customers as possible to be able to shop for vegan beauty products with us.
+Once a brand is listed on our site we try to make it as easy and transparent for our customers as possible to be able to shop for vegan beauty products with us.
 Each product page breaks down the ethical credentials of every single product so you'll be able to tell if it meets your values or not.
 And when it comes to vegan certified beauty products, you'll see details of vegan accreditation, or whether the product contains any animal derived ingredients or not like honey or beeswax.
 We're of course always on hand to answer any questions you have if you're not sure of anything and look forward to helping you with your vegan beauty regime.

 This blog has focussed on the vegan certifications to look out for that are mainly found in the UK.
 There are some other international standards available but none that the brands we stock use.
 If this changes in the future, we'll add them in so you know what to look out for.